Research Projects

 On this page you can access some of my published academic research.

-Robert Walton is currently Dean’s Research Fellow in The Faculty of Fine Arts and Music at The University of Melbourne where he leads the creation of performances and artworks that explore the expressive potential of ancient and emerging technologies including, artificial intelligence, theatre, virtual holograms, swarm robotics, standing stones, engineered bacterial bioluminescence, ritual, MR/XR, storytelling, building information model data, and ambient computing.
+Robert Walton is currently Dean’s Research Fellow in The Faculty of Fine Arts and Music at The University of Melbourne where he leads the creation of performances and artworks that explore the expressive potential of ancient and emerging technologies including, artificial intelligence/automated intuition, theatre, virtual holograms, swarm robotics, standing stones, engineered bacterial bioluminescence, algorithmic ritual, MR/XR, storytelling, building information model data, ambient computing, expanded photography, virtual production, and fire.

 Featured Writing